TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/custom-examples.md

 ## Conclusion

-Like we can see every notification have its own style, but it's not going above this single notification. <br/>
+Like we can see, every notification has its own style, but it's not going above this single notification. <br/>
-What we should remember is that the single notification style overwrites each of those configs:
+What we should remember is that a single notification style overwrites each of those configs:

 - `globalConfig`
 - `successConfig`